andreped/DMDetect/README.md

 # DMDetect

-Code relevant for training, evaluating, assessing and deploying CNN classifiers for Digital Mammography (DM) image classification
+Code relevant for training, evaluating, assessing and deploying CNN classifiers for Digital Mammography (DM) image classification.

-This code as of now, contains all necessary scripts to train and evaluate CNN image classifiers on a specific Kaggle dataset of DM images.
+This repository contains all necessary scripts to train and evaluate CNN image classifiers on a specific Kaggle dataset of DM images.
 For this project we have used TensorFlow 2.4.
-This has made it possible for us to use TFRecords, which are suitable for simple batch generation during training and inference.
-It is also extremely efficient.
+This enabled us to experiment with TFRecords and tf.data.Dataset, which is suitable for efficient batch generation during training.

+The data set used can be downloaded from [here](https://www.kaggle.com/skooch/ddsm-mammography/discussion/225969).

 ### Preliminary results